-Apart from these major tricks and tips for women travellers in India, let’s check out some smaller but important
+Apart from these major tricks and tips for women travelers in India, let’s check out some smaller but important

-Small Hacks Or Tips For Women Travellers In India
+Small Hacks Or Tips For Women Travelers In India

 There are very rare chances that you are going to face any violent crime but if you face so, better scream or shout it out.
 Ask for help and you would be surprised to see the kind of help you would get.
 We do love our guests so always ask for help.

 India is one of the biggest markets for the Porn industry and we do love porn.
 And there are some guys who still have a miss-conception that foreign nationals are easy to sleep around.
 So always try to keep an eye on those guys.

 Note: Not everyone but truth to be told there are people who still think the same.